hasielhassan/PlumberManager/README.md

 What if there is a tool that offers:
 - An editable Node network similar to those from all the DCC's that we use all  day.
-- Pre-configured with all the known standard formats used in teh industry as inputs and outputs.
+- Pre-configured with all the known standard formats used in the industry as inputs and outputs.
 - Automatic layout of the network, usefull when things get really big an complex.
 - Interactive navigation and preview of isolated parts of the network.
 - Store documentation of process and its inputs and outputs.